MattDodsonEnglish/docs/readme.md

 }
 ```

-For the homepage cards.
-The theme default value is also `56.25%`.
+For the homepage cards, the theme default value is also `56.25%`.

 ```css
 .c-post-card__image-wrap {